 Testing for the existence of ‘phenotypic incompatibilities’ has only recently been undertaken.
 Such studies require measuring the fitness of a series of recombinant hybrids in a natural environment.
 Arnegard et al. (2014) generated F2 hybrids between ecologically-divergent populations of threespine stickleback (Gasterosteus aculeatus) and found that individuals with mismatched phenotypes grew more slowly than individuals with intermediate phenotypes.
 Using a similar F2 stickleback cross, Keagy et al. (2016) found that intermediate hybrids have higher mating success than ‘mismatched’ hybrids.
 Recent genomic scanning studies suggest that hundreds of ‘soft’, or non-lethal incompatibilities, exist between species (Schumer et al. 2014).
 Experimental hybridization studies (Lexer et al. 2003) investigating the fitness consequences of phenotypic mismatch in hybrids will be valuable for clarifying the role of hybrid load in promoting speciation.

 Caveats The analysis of our simulation results has several important caveats.
 First, we only consider a haploid model and strict additivity.
 A diploid model would require the survival of F1 hybrids to produce a recombinant generation, which is most likely under parallel evolution.
-We also assume that sole fitness optima are those that the parents are adapted to.
+We also assume that the sole fitness optima are those that the parents are adapted to.
 The validity of this assumption will depend on the environment.
 For example, in relatively simple habitats, such as those of postglacial lakes, the number of optima is likely quite small (Schluter 1996).
 However, for more complex habitats the number of optima can differ substantially.
 Hybrids often perform best when there is a novel environment available (Rieseberg et al. 1999), and thus under a more rugged fitness landscape (sensu Gavrilets [2004]) there is weaker selection against hybrids.

 Outstanding empirical questions

 Several testable predictions emerge from our analysis.
 A first step could attempt to replicate our results in laboratory models.
 Sexual populations could be tasked with independently adapting to similar optima with varying amounts of ancestral SGV, and then the fitness of the hybrids measured in the parental environment.
-This can be accomplished by controlling the number of individuals but varying the amount of founding ‘strains’.
+This can be accomplished by controlling the same number of individuals but varying the amount of founding ‘strains’.
 Recent work suggests that alternative first-step mutations readily result in incompatibilities when combined in hybrids (Ono et al. 2017), suggesting that reliance on new mutation for adaptation readily reduces hybrid fitness under parallel adaptation.
 Our simulations also predict that parallel genetic evolution decreases faster than linearly with environmental similarity.
 Studies could task populations with adapting to optima that vary in their degree of similarity, but not in the strength of selection, and evaluate whether the amount of gene reuse is a linear function of environmental similarity [???].